 Near the end of the internship, the Career Services Office will request that your supervisor complete an evaluation form about your performance during the summer.
-You will also be asked to complete a self-evaluation.
-Based on the supervisor's evaluation, Career Services will advise the Masters Committee if you have satisfactorily completed the internship requirement.
-If you do not successfully complete an eligible internship, you will have to complete one before you can graduate.
+You are also required to complete an evaluation survey as well as a self-reflection statement describing how your internship fulfilled the educational goals of the program.
+If you do not successfully complete an eligible internship along with your survey and self-evaluation, you will not fulfill your internship requirement necessary for graduation.
+Based on the supervisor's evaluation and your self-reflection statement, Career Services will advise the Masters Committee if you have satisfactorily completed the internship requirement.
+If you do not successfully complete one before you can graduate.